jonmajorc/jonmajorc.me/src/content/conference-tips-react-rally-2018/index.md

 It worked too — Andrew Del Prete <a href="https://twitter.com/AndrewDelPrete" class="box-shadow-twitter">(@AndrewDelPrete)</a> contacted me to room with him and his coworkers!
 Thankfully his coworkers were in agreement with letting an outsider in, so I roomed with many other awesome developers in a phenomenal looking Airbnb for the conference.
-He and his coworkers were daily my conference buddies, and we were able to meet a lot of people with the help of each other.
-Having one or more conference buddy can help you meet many people fast, and it could help make meeting others less intimidating.
+Having these conference buddies made it possible for all of us to cover more ground with the help of each other.
+Sometimes we would divide and conquer or meet others together.
+Having one or more close conference buddy can help you meet many people fast, and it could help make meeting others less intimidating.

 ## 2. Surround yourself with others